Counter Fraud 2025 Speech

 the police must ensure that consistent messaging, capabilities, and procedures are replicated across all police forces and areas.

-The problem is solvable, and fraud awareness education can be done at no cost to the
+The problem is solvable, and fraud awareness education can be done at no cost to the exchequer.
+All it requires is political willingness to open doors for counter fraud professionals to be able to deliver their knowledge to those who need it most.

 To understand further about the issues touched upon in this speech, please read my book.
+Thank you.

 Fraud Markers, De-banking, and Financial Crime: A Legal Analysis of Counter-fraud Practices in the UK and Beyond, by Jeremy Asher.
 Published by Routledge.
 ISBN 9781032962054